-- 1. You will get prescriptions for any new medications started in the hospital. - 2.
-Your care manager should help in getting any equipment you may need at home, including a 3:1 commode, cane, etc. - 3.
+- 1. You will need physical therapy after your discharge.
+This should be scheduled 2 to 4 times a week.
+(Your care navigator may help set this up or you might receive a prescription from the doctor.) - 2.
+You will get prescriptions for any new medications started in the hospital. - 3.
+Your care navigator should also help in getting any equipment you may need at home, including a 3:1 commode, front-wheeled walker, etc. - 4.
 You should continue taking a stool softener as recommended by your surgeon (ex.
 Colace, Senokot S).
 It is important to maintain a good bowel program since constipation can occur as a result of the pain medications and decrease in mobility.
-Constipation lasting longer than 3 days should be reported to your physician. - 4.
+Constipation lasting longer than 3 days should be reported to your physician. - 5.
 You will need a follow-up appointment in the surgeon's office.
-If you are unsure of your follow-up appointment, please contact the surgeon's office after discharge. - 5.
-You may need occupational therapy after your discharge per your physician's instruction.
+If you are unsure of your follow-up appointment, please contact the surgeon's office after discharge.